 Oskar Minkowski and Joseph Von Mering met accidently in a library in 1889.
 Striking up a conversation, they began to debate whether the pancreas helped digest and absorb fats.
 Performing a pancreatectomy on a dog that same night, they found the dog developed glycosuria, a condition associated with diabetes that causes the production of a lot of urine.
 Minkowski found the urine was 12 percent sugar.
 They then depancreatized another dog and found that prevented hyperglycemia.

 In 1921, Frederick Banting and Charles Best closed off the pancreatic ducts of a dog then removed the pancreas.
 They crushed, froze and salted it.
 Then they gave this substance to a diabetic dog and found the dog’s blood sugar dropped significantly.

 James Collip refined Banting and Best’s insulin extraction and purification method.
 The new substance was tested in the first human in 1922.
 14-year old Leonard Thompson was in a critical condition.
 He was given an insulin injection in his buttocks.
 This had a negative affect on him and he grew sicker.
 Collip worked to improve the insulin’s quality and Thompson received another injection soon after.
 This time, it lowered his blood sugar and saved his life.

 1959: Type 1 and Type 2

 Solomon Berson and Rosalyn Yalow measured how much insulin was in a diabetic’s blood.
-This led to the discovery that some diabetics could still make insulin, which split the diabetic world into two sections—Type 1 and Type 2.
+This led to the discovery that some people with diabetes could still make insulin, which split the diabetic world into two sections—type 1 and type 2.

 1961: Glucagon introduced